MaMMoS-project/mammos-mumag/README.md

 python mumag3.py
 ```

 This creates a file results/energies.png which give the energy of the flower and the vortex state as function of cube size.
+The critical lenght is 8.51 lex is close to that obtained by Hertel and Kronmüller https://www.ctcms.nist.gov/~rdm/results3.html#hertel .

 ## Open boundary problem